 Basically, if you’re traveling on a budget, you can get by with 40 euros per day.
 Otherwise you’ll spend about 100+ euros per day.

 How to get around in Germany

 Public transport is very efficient in Germany, I recommend using them!
 You can also rent a bike per day.
 Bicycles are very popular in Germany.
 I recommend not taking taxis, they’re expensive.
 The trains are also very efficient.
+Here’s how to buy a train ticket in Germany.
 Think about taking intercity buses, they’re not expensive.
 I use Flixbus.
 Finally, you can think about ride-sharing or try hitchhiking, which is safe in Germany.

 Best time to visit Germany